 Nutrition helps children with Attention Deficit Hyperactivity Disorder learn, behave and grow.
-Find out how ADHD nutrition can improve their overall functioning and health.
+Find out how ADHD nutrition for kids can improve overall functioning and health.

-Why the Diet for a Kid with ADHD Matters
+Why the Dietary Pattern for a Kid with ADHD Matters

-Kids with ADHD have the usual milestones to achieve, just as kids without ADHD do: To learn, to grow, and to experience the world around them.
+Kids with ADHD have the usual milestones to achieve, just as kids without ADHD do: They need to learn, grow, and experience the world around them.

-Yet, kids with ADHD may also have other challenges with which to contend: Picky eating, unhealthy snacking, weight concerns (both underweight an overweight), constipation, and more.
+Yet, kids with ADHD may also have other challenges with which to contend: Picky eating, unhealthy snacking, weight concerns (both underweight and overweight), constipation, and more.

-It’s not surprising that ADHD nutrition is an essential component to successful management.
+It’s not surprising that ADHD nutrition is an essential component to the successful management of this condition.

-As a pediatric nutritionist, I’ve helped children with ADD and ADHD eat a better diet, while helping and supporting their parents through daily feeding.
+As a pediatric dietitian, I’ve helped many children with ADD and ADHD eat a better diet, while supporting their parents through the daily grind of feeding them.
+I’ve done so much work in this area, I created a class for parents to get them started on better nutrition for their children.

-A diet for ADHD combined with medications can be an effective way to help children improve learning, pay more attention, and moderate any impulsive behaviors or symptoms of hyperactivity.
+A nutritious diet combined with ADHD medications can be an effective way to help children improve their learning, attention, and moderate any impulsive behaviors or symptoms of hyperactivity.
+In other words, it may improve a child’s ADHD symptoms.

 Not only that, good nutrition helps your child feel good and grow well.

-A diet that is balanced with nutritious, wholesome foods rich in nutrients is good for kids with ADHD.
+A diet that is balanced with nutritious, wholesome foods rich in protein, healthy fats and complex carbohydrates is good for kids with ADHD.

-Minimizing added sugar, artificial food dyes and other additives is also good for them.
+Limiting added sugar, artificial sweeteners, artificial colors (food dyes) and other artificial additives in children who show sensitivity to these, may also be good for them.

-Yet, picky eating, impulsive eating and repetitive food patterns plague kids with ADD and ADHD.
-And this doesn’t help them.
+Yet, picky eating, impulsive or out-of-control eating, and repetitive food patterns plague kids with ADD and ADHD.
+These dietary habits don’t help them.

-Feeding kids with attention deficit hyperactivity disorder should be based on a scheduled eating pattern as it ensures adequate nutrition is available throughout the day…even when the child isn’t hungry.
+Feeding kids with attention deficit hyperactivity disorder should be as consistent as possible, based on a scheduled mealtime pattern.
+Regular meals and snacks ensure adequate nutrition is available throughout the day…even when a child isn’t hungry.

 When regular meals and snacks are eaten it can encourage better attention, behavior, satiety and growth.

-Last, an ADHD nutrition prioritizes feeding interactions that are positive and encouraging.
+Last, ADHD nutrition isn’t just about food, it also prioritizes feeding interactions that are positive and encouraging.

 Case Study: A Boy with ADHD